fyndoc/vms/docs/pim/master-data.md

 ## Production Master Data

-SKUs that have undergone the task management processes such as content acquisition, content enrichment, and audit, are present in Production Master Data.
+SKUs that have undergone all the task management processes such as content acquisition, content enrichment, and audit are present in the Production Master Data.

-SKUs synced to production after undergoing the task management processes would available in production database.
+SKUs synced to production after undergoing the task management processes would be available in the production database.
 Further, such SKUs will be available for consumption on sales channels or storefronts.

 :::note
 SKUs in production can undergo task management processes too (say partial content enrichment) if required.